Personal

 Further, unlike many other children in similar situations, I was fortunate to befriend children from middle-class backgrounds whose parents often supported me.
 Possibly for this reason, I am the only one in my family who had the privilege to attend college and graduate school.
 This experience is the foundation of my research into cross-SES friendship and socioeconomic attainment.

-In a similar vein, I believe that the perspective and agendas of scientists from backgrounds underrepresented in academia should be supported for universities to serve all strata of society.
+In a similar vein, I believe that the perspectives and agendas of scientists from backgrounds underrepresented in academia should be supported for universities to serve all strata of society.